xyflow/xyflow/README.md

 **We just moved repositories** from the @wbkd org to this one.
 React Flow v11 will remain on the [v11 branch](https://github.com/xyflow/xyflow/tree/v11).
 When we have a stable v12, the package name of React Flow will change from `reactflow` to `@xyflow/react`.

+## Commercial Usage

+**Are you using React Flow or Svelte Flow for a personal project?** Great!
+No sponsorship needed, you can support us by reporting any bugs you find, sending us screenshots of your projects, and starring us on Github 🌟

+**Are you using React Flow or Svelte Flow at your organization and making money from it?** Awesome!
+We rely on your support to keep our libraries developed and maintained under an MIT License, just how we like it.
+For React Flow you can do that on the [React Flow Pro website](https://reactflow.dev/pro) and for both of our libraries you can do it through [Github Sponsors](https://github.com/sponsors/xyflow).

 ## Getting Started